 We are doing this by supporting local clinicians; understanding the health care needs and service gaps in our community through planning and consultation; and by focusing on improving access to primary care services for patients, particularly those in our community at risk of poor health outcomes.

-The Commonwealth Government has identified six key priority areas for PHNs to focus their work towards and four national headline indicators.
+The Commonwealth Government has identified seven key priority areas for PHNs to focus their work towards and four national headline indicators.

 - Mental health